icure/kraken-lite/README.md

 :warning: Increasing the number of workers will immediately start more indexation processes but reducing it will not stop
 them: the active process will have to complete before their number is actually reduced.

-:warning: Querying the view before the indexation completes will make the indexation to pass from a background state to a foreground state (see below).
+:warning: Querying the view before the indexation completes will make the indexation pass from a background state to a foreground state (see below).

 ### Foreground view indexation